Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 _[⬆ Back to Top](#table-of-contents)_

-### In the Sprint Planning meeting, the Product Owner and the Development Team were unable to reach a clear understanding about the highest order Product Backlog items.
-Because of this, the Development Team couldn't figure out how many Product Backlog items it could forecast for the Development Team couldn't figure out how many Product Backlog items it could forecast for the upcoming Sprint.
+### In the Sprint Planning meeting, the Product Owner and the Development Team were unable to reach a clear understanding about the highest order Product Backlog Items.
+Because of this, the Development Team couldn't figure out how many Product Backlog Items it could forecast for the Development Team couldn't figure out how many Product Backlog Items it could forecast for the upcoming Sprint.
 They were able to agree on a Sprint Goal, however.
 Which of the following two actions should the Scrum Master support? (choose the best two answers)

 - [ ] Ask everyone to take as much time as needed to analyze the Product Backlog first, and then reconvene another Sprint Planning meeting.
 - [ ] Cancel the Sprint.
 Send the entire team to an advanced Scrum training and then start a new Sprint.
-- [x] Forecast the most likely Product Backlog items to meet the goal and create a Sprint Backlog based on a likely initial design and plan.
+- [x] Forecast the most likely Product Backlog Items to meet the goal and create a Sprint Backlog based on a likely initial design and plan.
 Once the time-box for the Sprint Planning meeting is over, start the Sprint and continue to analyze, decompose, and create additional functionality during the Sprint.
-- [ ] Continue the Sprint Planning meeting past its time-box until an adequate number of Product Backlog items are well enough understood for the Development Team to make a complete forecast.
+- [ ] Continue the Sprint Planning meeting past its time-box until an adequate number of Product Backlog Items are well enough understood for the Development Team to make a complete forecast.
 Then start the Sprint.
 - [x] Discuss in the upcoming Sprint Retrospective why this happened and what changes will make it less likely to recur.

 _[⬆ Back to Top](#table-of-contents)_

 ### A member of the Development Team takes the Scrum Master aside to express his concerns about data security issues.
 What should the Scrum Master do? (choose the best answer)

-- [ ] Create a Product Backlog item for security.
+- [ ] Create a Product Backlog Item for security.
 - [x] Ask the person to share the issue with the team as soon as possible.
 - [ ] Add security to the Definition of Done.
 - [ ] Tell the Product Owner to stop further development of features until the issues are fixed.